VhinyMombo/llamabot/readme.md

 4. Push to the branch.
 5. Open a pull request.

+## Future Roadmap

+In the spirit of fostering an open and collaborative environment, our next steps involve transitioning to a completely open-source model.
+We are committed to achieving this by:

+- Adopting **Ollama** for the language models and embeddings, providing a community-driven alternative to proprietary systems.
+- Integrating **ChromaDB** or others databases as vector database, enhancing accessibility and enabling seamless scaling.
+- Ensuring the entire toolchain, from data processing to retrieval, is open to contribution and use by the community.

+Our goal is to democratize access to advanced machine learning models and tools, making them freely accessible to everyone.
+Stay tuned for updates as we make progress towards this exciting milestone!

 ## License

 This project is open-sourced under the MIT License.
 See the `LICENSE` file in this repository for the full text.